tencent-cloud-na/spinnaker/README.md

 ## Step 3: Configure Spinnaker Accounts and Storage
 ### Spinnaker TKE Cluster Account

-1. Use Terraform to create `spinnaker` namespace, service account, and bind role to it on k8s:
+1. Use Terraform to create `spinnaker` namespace, service account, and bind role to it:

    Change the yaml file configuration in ~/settings, then run `terraform apply`.